The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 It's an open-source project.
 So you can fork it, open a pull request and propose something that you feel would improve the project.
 So I think it's great to be involved with projects like that.
 [MDN Web Docs](https://developer.mozilla.org/) is one of the others I'll shout out to cause I'm pretty involved with them.
 It's an open-source project.
 All the content is on GitHub.
 It's community written, and they have people paid to work on it.
 But it's a massive open-source project.
 So I think being involved in these projects is excellent.
 And there are a lot of wonderful people behind these projects that would be happy to receive pull requests.

-So I can personally send an invitation to everybody listening to check out freeCodeCamp and MDN Web Docs.
+So I can personally send an invitation to everybody listening to check out freeCodeCamp and MDN Web Docs, on GitHub and on the web, and learn and contribute.
+It's all a learning experience opportunity.

 **Rico Smit**
 I would like to go back and donate to freeCodeCamp when my business takes off.
 Then, when I succeed, I would love to go back and donate to freeCodeCamp. freeCodeCamp doesn't cap their learning based on pay gates which is something I am very appreciative of.